ENIGMA-git/ENIGMADiseaseWorkingGroupStats/README.md

 \<ID_2\>|0.61|0.58| ... | 0.55
 ...|...|...|...|...

 The **SubjID** column name should not be changed.
-You will later need list of ROI names (ROI_name1, ROI_name2, etc.) for configuring shell script, so keep them meaningful.
+You will later need a list of the ROI names (ROI_name1, ROI_name2, etc.) for configuring the shell script, so keep them meaningful.
 See the attached [example of metr_FA.csv]().

 ## 3. Prepare Your Covariates .csv File
----
 Create or copy your covariates file to `data` folder.
 For example:
 ```
     /<path-to-your-folder>/ENIGMA/data/covariates.csv